Dreaming of making a living from travel? This step-by-step guide will show you how to start a travel blog and make money.

 In the world of internet marketing, an email list is the most important thing for every business (and blog).
 An email list is basically a list of email addresses from people who have subscribed to your newsletter.
 Getting an email address is the first critical step to figuring out who your reader is, and hopefully in the future, your customer of some sort.

 Few travel bloggers actually make building an email list their priority (including myself), which is such a shame.
 If your goal is to build a community, you should spend some time setting up a monthly newsletter and inviting people to subscribe to it.

-For those starting a travel blog, I recommend using Mailchimp which is what I personally use.
+For those starting a travel blog, I recommend using Convert Kit which is what I personally use.
 It’s free until you get 2,000 people on your list (that will take time to do!)
-The only problem is it does not offer an autoresponder feature unless you pay a minimal monthly amount.
+The best thing about it is that you can design specific emails to different groups of readers based on their behavior.

 In all honesty, I owe much of my success as an adventure travel blogger to my friends in the blogging community.
 I made close friends in our travel blogging community right from the start and we often helped each other out, offering support and advice whenever needed.
 I still talk to these friends once in a while to keep updated on what we’re doing and discuss exciting things happening in our circle.

 These days, the travel blogging community is a rather sizable one, and it can be quite overwhelming to make genuine connections in the crowd.
 Thankfully, there are plenty of Facebook groups created to discuss specific aspects of travel blogging.